Xingyu025/FinAI-Contest/docs/source/finai2025/task3.rst

 We include a baseline agent trained using the **Proximal Policy Optimization (PPO)** algorithm, implemented via `stable-baselines3 <https://github.com/DLR-RM/stable-baselines3>`_.

 PPO is a widely adopted reinforcement learning algorithm known for its stability and sample efficiency in both discrete and continuous control problems.
-We selected PPO as it is considered a state-of-the-art method in modern reinforcement learning pipelines, including recent advances in Reinforcement Learning from Human Feedback (RLHF) for language model fine-tuning [4]_.
-The original formulation and theoretical foundations of PPO are introduced in [5]_.
+We selected PPO as it is considered a state-of-the-art method in modern reinforcement learning pipelines, including recent advances in Reinforcement Learning from Human Feedback (RLHF) for language model fine-tuning [4].
+The original formulation and theoretical foundations of PPO are introduced in [5].

 All PPO hyperparameters, architectural choices, and reward weights can be adjusted through the ``uniswap_rl_param_1108.yaml`` configuration file provided in the repository.

 Evaluation
 ----------------
-Agents are evaluated on an out-of-sample test period from January 29 to April 29, 2024.
+Participants are free to use their preferred cross-validation strategies but must avoid using future information beyond the dataset cutoff.
+Final evaluation will be performed on a private, unreleased test set from January 29 to April 29, 2024.

 Performance is evaluated based on the **cumulative reward** obtained over the test window defined above.
 The cumulative reward serves as a proxy for the **risk-adjusted PnL** of the liquidity provider's position.